-Once the EP study has confirmed the source of the atrial fibrillation, a catheter ablation destroys, or blocks, abnormal tissue by creating lesions (scarring).
+Once the study has confirmed the source of the atrial fibrillation, a catheter ablation destroys, or blocks, abnormal tissue by creating lesions (scarring).
 The catheter can heat the tissue by releasing high-energy radiofrequency electrical signals (radiofrequency ablation) or freeze it with extremely cold vapors (cryoablation).

-Most cases of atrial fibrillation are triggered by abnormal electrical firing in the pulmonary veins, or areas where the pulmonary veins connect with the left atrium.
-A specialized catheter ablation procedure, called pulmonary vein antrum isolation, can target this area.
+Most cases of atrial fibrillation are triggered by abnormal electrical firing in the pulmonary veins or areas where the pulmonary veins connect with the left atrium.
+A specialized catheter ablation procedure called pulmonary vein antrum isolation can target this area.

 Two to three months after catheter ablation, small circular scars form at the source of the abnormal electrical signals, disconnecting or isolating them from the rest of the heart.
 The arrhythmia is corrected without need for medications or implantable devices.

-Classic open-heart Maze surgery, which requires a large chest incision and cutting of the breastbone (sternum), usually is performed only when a patient requires open-heart surgery for other reasons, such as coronary artery bypass surgery or valve repair.
+Classic open-heart maze surgery, which requires a large chest incision and cutting of the breastbone (sternum), usually is performed only when a patient requires open-heart surgery for other reasons, such as coronary artery bypass surgery or valve repair.
 HonorHealth uses newer, minimally invasive mini-maze approaches whenever possible, for several reasons:

-- The sternum does not to be cut open.
+- The sternum does not need to be cut open.
 Only small incisions between the ribs are needed.

 - A heart-lung machine is not used.
 Maze surgery is performed on the beating heart.

 - The heart itself is not cut.
-In Maze surgery, abnormalities in the heart tissue are corrected using high-frequency energy or extremely cold vapors (cryosurgery).
+In maze surgery, abnormalities in the heart tissue are corrected using high-frequency energy or extremely cold vapors (cryosurgery).

 - Maze surgery enables surgeons to remove the left atrium's appendage, a tiny, ear-shaped area of the heart where blood clots most commonly form.
 Removing the appendage can reduce the long-term risk of stroke.

 The surgeon places a clamp-like tool on the left atrium near the pulmonary veins, isolating the heart tissue that causes the atrial fibrillation.
 Next, this tissue is rapidly heated with radiofrequency energy.
-A surgeon will ensure that the heart's abnormal tissue is properly deactivated, performing diagnostic tests as needed.
+The surgeon will ensure that the heart's abnormal tissue is properly deactivated, performing diagnostic tests as needed.
 The left atrial appendage, a fingerlike structure where clots form, also may be removed.